nicholascabrera/Password-Database/README.md

 ## Features
 The Password Database sports several interesting features, the foremost listed here:
-1. Secure Username and Password Verification via a randomly salted Argon2 Password Hash
+1. Secure Username and Password Verification via a randomly salted Argon2 Password Hash offered by the Bouncy Castle JCA provider
-2. Clean GUI via Java Swing
+2. Clean and easy-to-navigate GUI via Java Swing
-3. AES Encrypted Password Generation
+3. AES Encrypted and Securely Random Password Generation via the JCA
 4. MySQL Database Storage
-5. Secure Anti-SQL Injection features such as Input Verification, Limited Views, and Parameterized Queries
+5. Secure Anti-SQL Injection techniques such as Input Verification with regex, Limited Views and Permissions, and Parameterized Queries
+6. Custom Exception Handling

+## User Installation
+Assuming an exe has not yet been uploaded, to run this code yourself, you'll need to download a few things and run a few scripts.
+Namely, you'll need to download MySQL and run my SQL script to set up the databases, readers, and writers.
+Once the databases are set up, you'll need to actually open up the database for business using the ```mysqld --console``` command after navigating to the bin folder of your MySQL installation in the terminal.

+Assuming you use VS Code, you are now ready to use this program.